barnstee/UA-CloudPublisher/README.md

 * Support for username and password authentication
 * Support for both Intel x64 and ARM x64 architectures (Raspberry Pi4, etc.) with pre-built Docker containers ready for use
 * Integration with [UA Edge Translator](https://github.com/barnstee/UA-EdgeTranslator)
+* Support for generating the Web of Things Thing Descriptions for UA Edge Translator automatically using ChatGPT

 ## Screenshots